-MAMA flight nurse Barbara Sawyer and flight medic Brian Krickhan were readying their MAMA supplies, when much to their surprise, they received word over their radios of a strange sight on the radar.
+MAMA flight nurse Barbara Sawyer and her flight medic teams were readying their MAMA supplies, when much to their surprise, they received word over their radios of a strange sight on the radar.
 They were astonished to hear of one small red dot, followed by eight white dots and a larger red dot – Santa!

-Little did they know that the children and employees at Mission Children’s Hospital were expecting a visit from Santa.
+Little did they know that the children and employees at Mission Children’s Hospital were expecting a visit from the jolly old elf himself.

 MAMA flew to intercept Santa’s sleigh, and brought him into Asheville the rest of the way.
 He descended from MAMA with a “Ho ho ho” and his bag full of toys, giving thanks to the MAMA crew for getting him safely to the sick girls and boys.